wyomin360-work/Kaartx-Kloud/design_guidelines.md

 - Card/Surface: `#111113` (charcoal)
 - Primary Text: `#F5F5F7` (off-white)
 - Muted Text: `#A3A3AD` (gray)
-- Brand Accent: `#FF385C` (Kaartx pink) - THE SOUL of the design
+- Brand Accent: `#131742` (Navy blue) - THE SOUL of the design

 **Color Usage:**
-- Pink accent exclusively for CTAs, highlights, and hover states
+- Navy blue accent exclusively for CTAs, highlights, and hover states
 - White/off-white for all text content
 - Dark surfaces for cards with subtle elevation
 - No gradients except subtle animated background in hero